nestauk/svizzle/packages/components/ui/src/sensors/screen/README.md

 	- Text: max amount of chars by max amount of lines we can fit in the current display with the current font and font size;
 - `sampleText`: this component renders a hidden text to measure the average width of the current font; by default this text is the English alphabet (lowercase and uppercase) but you can pass a string of your choice, especially useful for other languages.

+### Caveats

+Note that this is a singleton component, meaning that only the first instance will work.
+Properties passed to instances created later will be ignored.
+On a Sapper app this would be typically the component instantiated in `_layout.svelte`.

 ### Use `_screen`